Billy Gardell goes from police officer to Colonel

 Gardell had not heard about Parker’s other famous clients before making the series.

-If you only know Gardell’s resume for his years as Chicago police officer Mike Biggs on “Mike & Molly,” his work has also included “My Name Is Earl,” “Sullivan & Son,” “Heist” and a series of Round Table Pizza commercials.
+If you only know Gardell’s résumé for his years as Chicago police officer Mike Biggs on “Mike & Molly,” his work has also included “My Name Is Earl,” “Sullivan & Son,” “Heist” and a series of Round Table Pizza commercials.
 He also hosted the game show “Monopoly Millionaires’ Club.”
-Gardell jokes this game show days ended because he gave away too much money.
+Gardell jokes his game show days ended because he gave away too much money.

 Gardell has faith there will be more because “Sun Records not only looks at a pivotal moment in music history but also shows what was going on in the country in regards to civil rights.
 Phillips was the record producer who recognized that the singers were creating a whole new sound with their mix of jazz, hillbilly and gospel sounds.